-In most cases the logging provided via USB is sufficient, but if you are doing low-level development and need the simpler UART interface, you can enable it with the UART_LOGGING Makefile flag.
+In most cases the logging provided via USB is sufficient, but if you are doing low-level development and need the simpler UART interface, you can enable it with the DEFAULT_LOGGING_OUTPUT="UART" build option.

 On the C5, logging is on UART3A at 115200 baud (if the firmware was compiled with DEBUG=1).